a-abdellatif98/NLP/README.md

 # NLP

-There will be difrrent Datasets with the same algorithm and see if it will fit to them with some modefication or it is just for the first one
+There will be difrrent Datasets with the same algorithm and see if it will fit to them with some modefication or it fits and study Coursera Specialization in NLP

 # Data Set
 <ol>